SkyeCA/HapticPuck/README.md

 - (1) TP4056 Li-ion battery charger board
 - (1) 3.7V Li-ion battery
   - I used a CS-PM150SL, but you can use *any* flat battery that fits!
+- Gorilla Tough & Clear Mounting Tape and/or hot glue.

 **Non-parts:**